-GAC Advice on New gTLDs that includes a consensus statement from the GAC that an application should not proceed as submitted, and that includes a thorough explanation of the public policy basis for such advice, will create a strong presumption for the Board that the application should not be approved.
+GAC Advice on New gTLDs that includes a consensus statement3 from the GAC that an application should not proceed as submitted (or other terms created by the GAC to express that intent), and that includes a thorough explanation of the public policy basis for such advice, will create a strong presumption for the Board that the application should not be approved.
+If the Board does not act in accordance with this type of advice, it must provide rationale for doing so.